warpdragon/aaa/docs/github-for-noobs.md

-GitHub Contibuting Guide
+This is an introduction to GitHub and Git on the example of contributing to AngelArenaAllstars.

 # Intro
-This is an introduction to GitHub and Git on the example of contributing to AngelArenaAllstars.
 Nearly all of the implementation (from KV files, localization, scripts, graphics, to models) can be streamlined by using a very basic software tool called a Version Control System (VCS).
 The one we're using is called Git and the repository (server storage) we are using is called GitHub.
-Essentially, Git enables the development teams to branch out and work on the exact same files as each other without overwriting each other's work.
-Also, every person can have multiple development branches of the same files available simultaneously using only a couple very basic commands.
-This enables one to modify files in a development branch without effecting the others (like if you wanted to test abilties you script but didn't want to have to overwrite and manually back up everytime you change something).
+Essentially, Git enables the development teams to branch out and work on the exact same files as each other, without overwriting each other's work.
+Also, every person can have multiple branches of the same files using only a couple very simple commands.
+This enables one to modify files in a development branch without effecting other peoples work (like if you wanted to test abilties you script but didn't want to have to overwrite and manually back up everytime you change something).
 Furthermore, Git tracks history, so if you make a mistake, you can just reset to ANY point in the development (even if you delete files).
 Yes it's going to take some effort to learn.

 # Terminology
 At this point just familiarize yourself with the following terminology: